nickfloop/floopcli/docs/source/intro/hello.rst

           docker-machine create \
           --driver virtualbox \
           --virtualbox-memory 1024 \
-          floop0
+          core0

-        That creates a new Docker Machine called *floop0* with 1GB of virtual memory.
+        That creates a new Docker Machine called *core0* with 1GB of virtual memory.

         When you are finished, you can clean up as follows:
         ::
           #!/bin/bash
-          docker-machine rm -f floop0
+          docker-machine rm -f core0

-        If you want to test floop with multiple local devices, you can use the procedure above to make new devices and name them whatever you want, removing them when you are finished.
+        If you want to test floop with multiple local cores, you can use the procedure above to make new cores and name them whatever you want, removing them when you are finished.

 1. Install Floop